On the Pulse of Morning: Critical response, impact, and legacy

 Angelou's recitation of "On the Pulse of Morning" resulted in more fame and recognition for her previous works, and broadened her appeal "across racial, economic, and educational boundaries".
 The week after Angelou's recitation, sales of the paperback version of her books and poetry rose by 300–600 percent.
 Bantam Books had to reprint 400,000 copies of all her books to keep up with the demand.
-Random House, which published Angelou's hardcover books and published the poem later that year, reported that they sold more of her books in January 1993 than they did in all of 1992, accounting for a 1200 percent increase.
+Random House, which published Angelou's hardcover books and published the poem later that year, reported that it sold more of her books in January 1993 than in all of 1992, accounting for a 1200 percent increase.
 The sixteen-page publication of the poem became a best-seller, and the recording of the poem was awarded a Grammy Award.

-The poem was featured in the film August 28: A Day in the Life of a People, which debuted at the opening of the Smithsonian's National Museum of African American History and Culture in 2016.
+"On the Pulse of Morning" was featured in the film August 28: A Day in the Life of a People, which debuted at the opening of the Smithsonian's National Museum of African American History and Culture in 2016.

+Amanda Gorman, reciting her poem, "The Hill We Climb," during Joe Biden's presential inauguration ceremony (January 20, 2021)..

+Angelou's poem has been compared to "The Hill We Climb", the poem written by Amanda Gorman at the 2021 presidential inauguration of Joe Biden.
+Gorman, like Angelou, emphasized the contradictions humans experience, including acknowledging the country's shortcomings while "also honoring the integrity of American ideals".
+Gorman, during a 2021 interview with Winfrey, credited Angelou and other black women, including Toni Morrison and Winfrey, for her successes.
+Gorman told Winfrey that every morning during her senior year of college, she "grounded herself" by reading "On the Pulse of Morning."
+Gorman, who grew up with a speech impediment, also connected with Angelou's childhood muteness, calling it "a real beacon for me in my life".